Transform Your Clothes with Hand Embroidery – Beginner’s Guide

 Transferring The Design

 Important Tip: Before you get started, test out a piece of the printed stabilizer on the clothing.
-Stick it somewhere discreet such as inside of the clothing, then soak and rinse it off to make sure that the ink on the stabilizer doesn’t bleed and stain the fabric.
+Stick it somewhere discreet, preferably on the inside of the clothing, then soak and rinse it off to make sure that the ink on the stabilizer doesn’t bleed and stain the fabric.

 - Print the pattern onto the stabilizer sheet.
 Cut out the design, leaving about 1/2″ around it.
 Peel off the backing of the stabilizer and place it on the area you want to embroider.